 An internal user-space NFS server can be deployed into the cluster which serves a block storage device (persistent volume) managed by the cluster's software defined storage (SDS) system, such as Ceph or Portworx.
-This is the recommended option for CML on OpenShift.
-Alternatively, the NFS server can be external to the cluster, such as a NetApp filer that is accessible from the private cloud cluster nodes.
-NFS storage is to be used only for storing project files and folders, and not for any other CML data, such as PostgreSQL database and LiveLog.
+This is the recommended option for Cloudera AI on OpenShift.
+Alternatively, the NFS server can be external to the cluster, such as a NetApp filer that is accessible from the on premises cluster nodes.
+NFS storage is to be used only for storing project files and folders, and not for any other Cloudera AI data, such as PostgreSQL database and LiveLog.

-CML does not support shared volumes, such as Portworx shared volumes, for storing project files.
+Cloudera AI does not support shared volumes, such as Portworx shared volumes, for storing project files.
 A read-write-once (RWO) persistent volume must be allocated to the internal NFS server (for example, NFS server provisioner) as the persistence layer.
-The NFS server uses the volume to dynamically provision read-write-many (RWX) NFS volumes for the CML clients.
+The NFS server uses the volume to dynamically provision read-write-many (RWX) NFS volumes for the Cloudera AI clients.

-CDE hardware requirements
+Cloudera Data Engineering hardware requirements

-Review the requirements needed to get started with the Cloudera Data Engineering (CDE) service on Red Hat OpenShift.
+Review the requirements needed to get started with the Cloudera Data Engineering service on Red Hat OpenShift.

-- CDE assumes it has cluster-admin privileges on the OpenShift cluster. - Openshift cluster should be configured with route admission policy set to namespaceOwnership: InterNamespaceAllowed.
+Cloudera Data Engineering assumes it has cluster-admin privileges on the OpenShift cluster.

+Openshift cluster should be configured with route admission policy set to namespaceOwnership: InterNamespaceAllowed.
 This allows Openshift cluster to run applications in multiple namespaces with the same domain name.
+The